Ernest Hemingway relaxing on the front veranda.

 In 2005 the Finca Vigía Foundation began a partnership with The National Trust for Historic Preservation.
 The partnership gave the Foundation access to some of the finest preservation architects, engineers, and museum curators in the United States.

 Since September 2005 the Finca Vigía Foundation has sent technical teams to Cuba comprised of preservation architects, structural engineers, landscape architects, document conservators, and museum collection specialists.
-We have sent librarians and metadata specialists to Havana to train conservators in Cuba and obtained a visa for the Cuban director of conservation to come to the United States for a three week training course at The North East Document Conservation Center in Andover, MA.
+We have sent librarians and metadata specialists to Havana to organize Hemingway’s vast collection.

-With advice from our technical teams, preservation work on the house by the Cuban team was completed in 2007.
+With advice from our technical teams, some preservation work on the house was completed in 2007.
 Hemingway’s yacht, Pilar, was also restored at that time.
 A preliminary assessment of the landscape was also made.
 In June 2008, the first phase of document conservation was completed.
 More than 3,000 flat documents were conserved and digitized.
-Images were brought to the United States, encrypted, and stored in cloud by EMC.
+Images were brought to the United States, encrypted, and stored in the cloud by EMC Corporation.
 External hard drives containing the images were given to the John.F.
 Kennedy Library in Boston and the Consejo Nacional de Patrimonio Cultural in Cuba.

 To date, more than 10,000 documents have been conserved or received initial stabilizing treatments.
 Digital images of the documents have been brought to the United States.

-Most recently a Restoration Center was built on site at Museo Hemingway using U.S. materials.
+Most recently a Restoration Center was built on site using U.S. building materials.
 The Center contains wet and dry conservation laboratories and a climate controlled archival storage vault to ensure the longevity of the irreplaceable Hemingway documents.
 The Restoration Center is the first building constructed in Cuba, using US materials and ingenuity, since the late 1950’s.
-The Cuban Ministry of Culture views this project as a potential prototype to be replicated across the country.

 Click here for more details about this unprecedented accomplishment.